PIK-LPJmL/lpjmlkit/paper.md

 We would like to thank Susanne Rolinski and Marie Hemmen for their contributions.
-Special thanks also go to Werner von Bloh for incremental changes to the LPJmL model, such as writing metafiles.
+Special thanks also go to Werner von Bloh for incremental changes to the LPJmL model, such as writing meta files.

 # References